 Foreign visitors are usually confused with the name of the area where both Catherine and Alexander palaces are located.
 As it was mentioned above, the place was originally called as Tsar’s village or Tsarskoe Selo.
 This name is still popular, but officially these summer residences are located in the town of Pushkin.
 Alexander Pushkin is one of the most famous Russian poets, whose verses most of Russian people know by heart.
 After the revolution of 1917 the name “Tsar’s Village” became ideologically inappropriate for the town in a Soviet State; therefore the area was renamed in honor of Alexander Pushkin, who studied in a school nearby.
 Nowadays, the school is a museum and statues of Pushkin can be found in different parts of the city.

 Plan your trip

 In high season (from May until September) around 10 000 people visit Tsar’s village daily and almost all of them want to visit Catherine Palace with its famous Amber room.
 Empress Elizabeth designed her residence to be spacious enough for a large number of guests, but she couldn’t expect so much interest, as the Palace just cannot fit so many people.
 That’s why the Catherine Palace Tour is probably the hardest to get in St. Petersburg.
 Tourists have to queue up for 3 hours and some visitors arrive 2 hours before the opening to take their place in line.
-The easiest way to get inside the palace is to take a guided tour with skip-the-line tickets.
+The easiest way to get inside the palace is to take a guided tour of Catherine Palace and Park with skip-the-line tickets.
 A private guided tour also makes sense, since the only guided tours inside the Palace are in Russian.
 Hopefully, this information will be useful for you while planning your trip to Catherine Palace.